inntran/git-benchmark-testdata/Menkib/Fulah.markdown

  and do not find in our particular superstition (Christianity) one reeming feature.
 They are all alike found on fables and mythology."
 -- Thomas Jefferson
-My doctorate's in Literature, but it seems like a pretty good pulse to me.
+My doctorate's in Literature, but it seems like a pretty good lse to me.
 Who needs friends when you can sit alone in your room and drink?
 Alimony is like buying oats for a ad horse.
 		-- Arthur Baer